AAhmed06/RecipeModeling/README.md

 ### Interesting Aggregate

-Of course.
-Here is the same breakdown rewritten in the first-person singular.

 In this section, I explored the relationship between a recipe's cooking time (minutes) and its complexity, measured by the number of steps (n_steps).
 I first ensured the cooking time data was clean by filtering out extreme outliers.
 After grouping the cooking time and the number of steps into the pivot table shown below, I created a data visualization to better interpret the trends.

 |   minutes |   ('mean', 'n_steps') |   ('median', 'n_steps') |   ('min', 'n_steps') |   ('max', 'n_steps') |